Custodian bank: Global

+Data on Assets under Custody and Assets under Administration have been collected by globalcustody.net and fundservices.net since 1999, running to 50+ service providers.
+Performance of 19 service providers against service benchmarks is reported at ServiceMatrix.

 Regional

 According to the Global Custody Survey 2020 by Global Investor Group, the top custody regional players are:

-Notable Industry Acquisitions
+Notable industry acquisitions

 2000 to 2010

-In November 2002, State Street announced to acquire global custody business with assets under custody of approximately €2.2 trillion of Deutsche Bank's Global Securities Services (GSS) business for $1.5 billion, subject to adjustment.
+In November 2002, State Street announced that it had acquired global custody business with assets under custody of approximately €2.2 trillion of Deutsche Bank's Global Securities Services (GSS) business for $1.5 billion, subject to adjustment.

 In July 2003, HSBC announced the agreement to acquire 82.19% of Korean fund administrator Asset Management Technology (AM TeK) for $12.47 million in cash, which was the biggest fund administrator in South Korea, with $24 billion of assets under administration.

 In August 2003, U.S. Bancorp acquired corporate trust business of State Street for $725 million.

 In October 2004, Citi acquired ABN AMRO's direct custody, securities clearing, and fund services businesses in selected European and Asian markets for around $50 million.

-In November 2005, U.S. Bancorp announced to purchase the corporate trust and institutional custody businesses of Wachovia Corporation.
+In November 2005, U.S. Bancorp announced that it was purchasing the corporate trust and institutional custody businesses of Wachovia Corporation.

-In July 2006, HSBC announced to acquire Westpac sub-custody operations in Australia and New Zealand for $112.5 million, making the British bank the leading sub-custody and clearing player in Australia and New Zealand.
+In July 2006, HSBC announced that it was acquiring Westpac sub-custody operations in Australia and New Zealand for $112.5 million, making the British bank the leading sub-custody and clearing player in Australia and New Zealand.

 In July 2007, the merger between Bank of New York and Mellon Financial Corporation had been finalised to create BNY Mellon, which is the largest custodian and asset servicer with more than $18trn in assets under custody and administration at that time.

-In July 2007, State Street confirmed to acquire Investors Financial Services for $4.2 billion.
+In July 2007, State Street confirmed that it was acquiring Investors Financial Services for $4.2 billion.

-Also, in July 2007, the French bank, BNP Paribas announced an acquisition of a minority stake of 33.4% in the capital of SLIB, which had been a 100% subsidiary of Natixis prior to the acquisition.
+Also in July 2007, the French bank BNP Paribas announced an acquisition of a minority stake of 33.4% in the capital of SLIB, which had been a 100% subsidiary of Natixis prior to the acquisition.

 In November 2009, J.P.
 Morgan Chase acquired ANZ's custodian services business, including access to more than 100 clients and US$90.71 billion in assets under custody.

 In April 2010, Standard Chartered acquired Barclays African custody business, which had assets under custody of $3.8 billion.

-One month later, in May 2010, State Street announced the completion of its acquisition of Intesa Sanpaolo's Securities Services business (ISPSS) for Euro 1.28 billion in cash.
+One month later, in May 2010, State Street announced the completion of its acquisition of Intesa Sanpaolo's Securities Services business (ISPSS) for €1.28 billion in cash.